Trump Holds Thanksgiving Teleconference With Troops Amid Criticism That He Doesn’t Support Military

 — Roberta Rampton (@robertarampton) November 22, 2018

-Trump has received backlash for failing to visit a World War I cemetery in France earlier this month, saying the event was canceled due to bad weather, though other world leaders managed to appear at the memorial.
+Trump has received backlash for failing to visit a World War I cemetery in France earlier this month, saying that his transportation to the event was canceled due to bad weather.

 He also failed to visit Arlington National Cemetery on Veterans Day, something he says that he “should have done.”